Chargeable garden waste collection service

 - fill your brown bin with garden waste only

-- put your bin out by 6am on your next collection day, ensuring the handle side faces to the kerbside and the subscription permit label is clearly visible for our collection crew
+- put your bin out by 6am on your next collection day, ensuring the handle side faces to the kerbside and the subscription permit label is clearly visible for our collection crew to see

 - please take your bin back to your property boundary within 24 hours after collection

 Only bins with valid subscription permit stickers will be collected